ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 ## 2.b

-To show IPC facilities and currect activity on my system, I will use several tools: `ipcs`,`lsof` and `ss`
+To show IPC facilities and currect activity on my system, I will use several tools: `ipcs`,`lsof` and `ss`.

 ### ipcs